"They who dive in the sea of affliction bring up rare pearls." - Charles Spurgeon.

 Natural pearls are formed when a bivalved mollusk, like a clam, launches a defense mechanism against a foreign substance.
-It envelops the irritant with layers of nacre, creating a beautiful pearl around what was once a dangerous invader.
+It envelops the irritant with layers of nacre, creating a beautiful pearl from what was once a dangerous invader.

-Like a clam, our days are infiltrated with misfortunes and irritants.
-Over time, Love - call it God, Grace, Spirit, Source, or Truth - envelops our circumstances, and layers of experience and refinement turn them into pearls of joy, faith, hope, and love.
+Like a clam, my days are infiltrated with misfortunes and irritants.
+Over time, Love - call it God, Grace, Spirit, Source, or Truth - envelops my circumstances, and layers of experience and refinement turn them into pearls of joy, hope, and faith.

 The name comes from an actual typo that appeared in a church bulletin when I was a baby.
 It became an occasional nickname growing up, and eventually turned into a fitting artistic identity.

 My name is Jessica.
 I have a B.A. in Art and Art History, and a "Me-hD" in natural healing.
-American born and raised, I spent several years in Romania and Hungary before getting parked in the U.S. for long-term maintenance of chronic illness, when Joyclam Studio was born.
+American born and raised, I spent several years in Romania and Hungary before getting parked in the US for long-term maintenance of chronic illness, when Joyclam Studio was born.
 Now in remission, I am a dual resident of Baltimore and Budapest, with my Transylvanian husband (who claims he's not a vampire but I have my suspicions).
-I love Jesus, art, travel, music, and have a big crush on cognitive neuroscience and Classical Chinese Medicine.
+I love Jesus, art, music, world cultures, and have a big crush on cognitive neuroscience.